Toyota worker’s suicide ruled work-related after harassment

 That’s when the harassment started.

-The young engineer’s boss harassed him with constant insults, ordering him not to take days off and ridiculing his educational background, since his undergraduate degree was from a less elite school, according to a report of an investigation into the case.
+The young engineer’s boss bullied him with constant insults, ordering him not to take days off and ridiculing his educational background, since his undergraduate degree was from a less elite school, according to an investigation into the case.

 The engineer told those around him that he could not endure the harassment and would rather die to be freed from suffering.